kkilobyte/ditch-cros/unenroll.md

-# Unenrollment for Chrome OS Devices
-Useful for ditching ChromeOS and using Full ROM, AltFw, or RW_Legacy methods.
+Update readme.md# Unenrollment for Chrome OS Devices Useful for ditching ChromeOS and using Full ROM, AltFw, or RW_Legacy methods.
 Remember!
 You can always use the Shim method for Linux without unenrollment!